1) Statute of Limitations

-6) Research Advisor
+7) Research Advisor

-Students are expected to acquire a thesis advisor no later than eight months after passing the Qualifying Examination.
-The student should request the relevant faculty member to inform the Graduate Program Director (or Graduate Program Office) upon arriving at this mutual decision between student and advisor.
+Students are expected to acquire a research advisor no later than September after passing the written component of the Qualifying Examination.
+The student should request the relevant faculty member to inform the Graduate Program Director (or Graduate Program Office) upon arriving at this mutual decision between student and advisor, using the Research Advisor Confirmation form.
 (Note: If a student wishes to choose a thesis advisor outside of Physics for physics related research, approval must be received from the Graduate Program Director.)

-7) Dissertation Committee
+8) Dissertation Committee

-8) Dissertation Prospectus
+9) Dissertation Prospectus

-9) Thesis Credits
+10) Thesis Credits